-1.3.1 Basic Architecture
+1.4.1 Basic Architecture

-The basic architecture of the Advanced Authentication is simple and requires only one Advanced Authentication Server.
-You can use it for testing and proof of concepts.
+The basic architecture of Advanced Authentication is a simple configuration that requires only one Advanced Authentication server.

-Advanced Authentication Server is connected to a Directory that can be an Active Directory Domain Services, NetIQ eDirectory, Active Directory Lightweight Directory Service or other compliant LDAP directories.
-An Event Endpoint can be Windows, Linux or Mac OS X machine, NetIQ Access Manager, NetIQ CloudAccess, or RADIUS Client to authenticate through the RADIUS Server that is built-in the Advanced Authentication Server.
+An Advanced Authentication server is connected to a directory such as Active Directory Domain Services, NetlQ eDirectory, Active Directory Lightweight Directory Service or other compliant LDAP directories.
+An Event Endpoint can be Windows, Linux or Mac OS X machine, NetlQ Access Manager, NetlQ CloudAccess, or RADIUS Client to authenticate through the RADIUS Server that is built-in the Advanced Authentication Server.
 For a complete list of supported events, see Configuring Events.

-1.3.2 Enterprise Architecture
+1.4.2 Enterprise Level Architecture